JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 ### Ktor

-To add Ktor to your project, specify the core dependency (`ktor-client-core`) in the common source set in the `build.gradle.kts` file of the shared module.

-In addition to changes in the common source set, you also need to:
+You can add Ktor in the same way you've added the `kotlinx.coroutines` library.
+In addition to specifying the core dependency (`ktor-client-core`) in the common source set, you also need to:

 * Add the ContentNegotiation functionality (`ktor-client-content-negotiation`), responsible for serializing/deserializing the content in a specific format.